 The right to social security is explicitly articulated in Article 9 of the International Covenant on Economic, Social and Cultural Rights (ICESCR).
-The Committee on Economic, Social and Cultural Rights (CESCR), which monitors the implementation of the International Covenant on Economic, Social and Cultural Rights (ICESCR), has progressively developed the content of the right to social security.
+According to Article 3 of the Covenant, states are obliged to ensure that women and men can equally enjoy rights to adequate work, social security and an adequate standard of living without discrimination.
+The ICESCR does not, however, explicitly mention of the principle of non-discrimination to protect people with disability.
+The right of people with disability to social protection is however codified in other conventions, such as the Convention on the RIghts of Persons with Disabilities (Article 28).
+The Committee on Economic, Social and Cultural Rights (ICESCR), which monitors the implementation of the International Covenant on Economic, Social and Cultural Rights (ICESCR), has progressively developed the content of the right to social security.